Key to Links:

-Breathing abnormalities induced by sleep—ie, sleep disordered breathing (SDB)—is now recognized as a common condition with serious adverse consequences.
-“Sleep Apnea” is a term that refers to diminished breathing during sleep.
+Breathing abnormalities induced by sleep— ie, sleep disordered breathing (SDB)— is now recognized as a common condition with serious adverse consequences.
+“Sleep Apnea” is a term that refers to diminished breathing during sleep and is characterized by extended pauses in breathing (apnea events).
 It is a condition associated with a variety of factors and can be very significant to patients with chronic pain.
 There are two types of sleep apnea: “Central Sleep Apnea” and “Obstructive Sleep Apnea” as well as a combination of the two, termed “Mixed Sleep Apnea.”

 Central Sleep Apnea (CSA)